-Attached Agencies & Other Services
+Attached Agencies and Other Services

 Philippine Overseas Labor Office